omniauth/omniauth-oauth/README.md

 # OmniAuth OAuth

-**Note:** This gem is designed to work with the in-beta OmniAuth 1.0 library.
-It will not be officially released on RubyGems.org until OmniAuth 1.0 is released.

 This gem contains a generic OAuth strategy for OmniAuth.
 It is meant to serve as a building block strategy for other strategies and not to be used independently (since it has no inherent way to gather uid and user